s-victor/TinyPedal/docs/customization.md

 One less pit stops target fuel consumption reading.

     *pits
-Estimated number of pitstops that required to finish race.
+Estimated number of pit stops that required to finish race.
 Any non-zero decimal places would be considered for an additional pit stop.
-Note: this value concerns only pit-stop made at the end of stint.
+Note: this value concerns only pit-stop that made at the end of a stint.

     bar_width
 Set each column width, value in chars, such as 10 = 10 chars.
 Default value is `5`.
 Minimum width is limited to `3`.